GoogleCloudPlatform/python-docs-samples/tables/automl/notebooks/census_income_prediction/README.md

-﻿AutoML Tables enables your entire team to automatically build and deploy state-of-the-art machine learning models on structured data at massively increased speed and scale.
+AutoML Tables enables your entire team to automatically build and deploy state-of-the-art machine learning models on structured data at massively increased speed and scale.

 ## Problem Description